kinhsman/pfsense/docs/create-pfsense-vm.md

 # Creating a pfSense VM in Proxmox using UEFI boot

 This guide provides step-by-step instructions for setting up a pfSense virtual machine (VM) on a Proxmox VE server using UEFI boot.
 This will allow admin to interact (copy/paste) with the pfsense console directly from proxmox without having to SSH to the box.
-It covers VM creation, ISO mounting, initial boot configuration, and essential pfSense settings.
+This KB strictly follows the [official Nategate documentation](https://docs.netgate.com/pfsense/en/latest/recipes/virtualize-proxmox-ve.html) and covers VM creation, ISO mounting, initial boot configuration, and essential pfSense settings.

 ---